Codecademy/docs/content/general/concepts/jit-compilation/jit-compilation.md

 ## Use Cases for JIT compilation

 Some major implementations of JIT compilation include the Java Virtual Machine (JVM) and the Common Language Runtime (CLR).
 JVM is used for [Java](https://www.codecademy.com/resources/docs/java) and Kotlin, and CLR is used for C#.
+These languages incorporate a traditional compiler, such as a [Java compiler](https://www.codecademy.com/resources/docs/java/compiler), to compile to an intermediate language prior to using JIT compilation.
 [JavaScript](https://www.codecademy.com/resources/docs/javascript) also uses JIT compilation, but the specific implementation depends on the browser.
 Low-level languages, such as [C](https://www.codecademy.com/resources/docs/c) or [C++](https://www.codecademy.com/resources/docs/cpp), do not use JIT compilation, because low-level languages do not use a runtime.

 ## Benefits of JIT compilation